auggiemarignier/pyTransC/readme.md

 `run_product_space_sampler()` - implements a fixed dimension MCMC sampler over the product space of the states, and extracts a TransC/TransD ensemble.

-`run_pseudo_sampler()` - implements an RJ-MCMC style algorithm using psedu-prior proposals and balance conditions.
+`run_state_jump_sampler()` - implements an RJ-MCMC style algorithm using pseudo-prior proposals and balance conditions.

-`run_ensemble_sampler()` - implements a single parameter Metropolis sampler over the state indicator variable.
-Requires posterior ensembles in eacdh state.
+`run_ensemble_resampler()` - implements a single parameter Metropolis sampler over the state indicator variable.
+Requires posterior ensembles in each state to be precomputed.

 Other utility functions include: